 THE NEW COLOR WORK

 Despite the decline of the picture magazines, the photo-essay would come back in the 1970's with renewed vigor and a sense of purpose, in book form.
 Much of the work of this younger group of upcoming photographers was self-assigned eliminating editors and their lawyers.
 Examples include Phillip Jones Griffiths who traveled to Vietnam on his own and published Vietnam, Inc - a book that Noam Chomsky compared to the work of Goya.
 Another example is Mary Ellen Mark, whose book Falkland Road, about the brothels of Bombay, completely ripped apart the stereotypes of "Orientalism" associated with the subject and set a new standard for color reportage.
 Shot in the seventies but only published in 1981 Mary Ellen Mark's work was as influenced by Fellini as it was by Diane Arbus.
 Her generation was much more flexible in their approach to photography - less painterly and fussy, and more cinematic and spontaneous.
 Since the picture magazines were for the most part closed to them, they distributed their work through books, exhibitions, articles, and posters.
 In the seventies, Stephen Shore, William Eggleston, and a new group of photojournalists including Steve McCurry, Susan Meiselas, and Alex Webb started producing accomplished color work that fused theatrically and saturated color with the dynamic fragmentation normally associated with the film still.
 This work, however was deployed at the service of depicting everyday life.
-Because they were photojournalist much of this new color work came from the front lines, as was the case with Susan Meiselas who was stationed in Nicaragua in the late 1970's when she was working for Magnum.
+Because they were photojournalist much of this new color work came from the front lines, as was the case with Susan Meiselas who was stationed in Nicaragua, then in the midst of a brutal civil war, in the late 1970's when she was working for Magnum.

 A PROSTITUTION OF THE IMAGE